This post was originally uploaded at my old blog in June 2013; it’s been revised here.

 A few days later, I returned to the store and bought a copy of the other CD of hers there: Chris Connor Sings Lullaby of Birdland.
 It was her very first album, released not long before Chris.
 If hooked by the first album, I was mesmerized by this one.
 After six or seven years of listening to and reading about classical music and the Beatles, I was ready for something new.
 It was the beginning of a listening adventure that went on until I went to grad school.

-It was not uncommon to see different recordings of the same song coming out the same year, and the same year of Chris Connor’s recording also saw one from Sarah Vaughan.
+It wasn’t uncommon to see different recordings of the same song coming out the same year.
+The same year of Chris Connor’s recording also saw another from Sarah Vaughan.
 For my money, this recording, the first in the album that bears her name and Clifford Brown, is the most enduring interpretation of the song.
-(Brown doesn’t play in this song, however.)
-It begins with a short added-on phrase, just like Connor’s.
-But there the similarities desist.
+(Brown, however, doesn’t play in this particular recording.)
+It begins with a short added-on phrase, just like Connor’s, but there the similarities desist.
 The added-on phrase comes not in words but scatting.
 So distinctive is this phrase that, to my knowledge, no one else has imitated it.
 (Vaughan ends the song with the same phrase.)
-A few others have begun the song with scatting, yes, but never with this particular melody.
-Hearing the scat off the bat makes one expect to hear more during the musical break, which Sarah Vaughan does not disappoint.
+Some other singers have begun this song with scatting, but never this particular melody.
+Hearing the scat off the bat makes one expect to hear more during the musical break–and Sarah Vaughan did exactly that.

-I’ve a soft spot for the Chris Connor recording because of sentimental reason.
-I love Sarah Vaughan’s because it is possibly the most well crafted of all recordings of this song that I have listened.
+I have a soft spot for the Chris Connor recording for the sentimental reason of the aforementioned experience in Seattle, but I love Sarah Vaughan’s because it is possibly the most well crafted of all recordings of this song that I have listened.
 Note, for instance, the slowing down at certain spots, especially the stretching of her enunciation at 0:35: “magic we make with our lips”; or at 1:08: “High in the sky up above.”
-Or, her scatting that starts at 1:15 and weaves wonderfully along with the flute played by Herbie Mann.
+Or, her scatting that starts at 2:15 and weaves wonderfully along with the flute played by Herbie Mann.

 Ella Fitzgerald naturally comes to mind when it comes to scatting, and she might have remained the greatest scat singer.
 “Lullaby” was a big hit for her, and the following live performance shows her scatting plenty.
 She opens the song scatting, she fills in the middle with some scat, and of course she ends with some more.